henryizi/GoFitAI/docs/fixes/TENSOR_ERROR_FIX_SUMMARY.md

 ```

 ### 2. **App Testing**
-1. Open the SnapBodyAI app
+1. Open the GoFitAI app
 2. Navigate to **Nutrition** → **Log Food**
 3. Take a photo or select an image from gallery
 4. Tap **"Analyze Food"**